nprapps/qgis-templates/README.md

 Open up QGIS and select `Project > New from template > YOUR_TEMPLATE_OF_CHOICE.qgz`.
 Map, map away!

-## About the locator map template
+## About the specific templates

-This template contains styles used in recent locator maps, but the styles can be applied to other maps.
+- `locator-template` -- This template contains styles used in recent locator maps, but the styles can be applied to other maps.

-## About the U.S. map template
+- `temperature-map-template` -- This template contains styles for a temperature map.

-This template focuses on the U.S., but the styles can be applied to other geographies.
+- `us-base-template` -- This template focuses on the U.S., but the styles can be applied to other geographies.

-### What's in each template?
+## What's in each template?

 The template folder includes a Makefile for setup, which will download the base shapefiles from [Natural Earth](http://www.naturalearthdata.com/downloads/) and locate them in a way QGIS can find them.
 The base shapefiles are: